Takakiriy/typrm/README.md

 # typrm

-typrm replaces the parameters of what you type manually from the keyboard you write in a text file.
+typrm replaces parameters of what you type manually from the keyboard you write in a text file.
 It replaces the text that should be the same in the same way, resulting in fewer typos.
 Also, there is a search function that is separated from the replace function.